adarshhh25/DSA-Notes/README.md

 Welcome to my **DSA (Data Structures and Algorithms) Notes** repository!

 This repository contains my personal notes, code examples, and practice problems related to Data Structures and Algorithms, written in C++.
 Each folder covers a specific topic with example code and explanations.
+The goal is to provide a clear, practical, and hands-on resource for anyone learning or revising DSA concepts.

+---

 ## Structure

 - **8-Binary_Number_System/**
-  Contains code for binary and decimal number system conversions, including:
+  Code for binary and decimal number system conversions:
   - Binary to Decimal conversion
   - Decimal to Binary conversion (with and without stack)

 - **9-Functions/**
-  Demonstrates the basics of functions in C++, including:
+  Basics of functions in C++:
   - Function syntax and forward declaration
   - Functions with parameters and default arguments
   - Recursive functions (factorial, binomial coefficient)